 Angela Hills, Interim President & CEO

 Angela is the Interim President & CEO of HRMAC.
 Her human resources career spans various roles at Cielo, Inc., including EVP of People and Culture, Managing Director of the Americas and Chief Revenue Officer.
 In these roles, she helped the organization expand globally and achieve industry recognition as one of the top Recruitment Process Outsourcing providers in the world.
 Prior to joining Cielo, formerly known as Pinstripe before expanding globally and rebranding, Angela spent 17 years with Blessing White, Inc., where she led business development and consulting operations in their central region.
 Angela was elected to the HRMAC Board in 2014.
-She has been a frequent presenter to HRMAC CHRO Roundtables, an active member of the Leadership Series and Summit committees, Chair of the Awards committee, Secretary of the HRMAC Board of Directors in 2016-2017, and Vice Chair of the HRMAC Board of Directors in 2017-2018, and Chair of the HRMAC Board of Directors in 2018-2019.
+She has been a frequent presenter to HRMAC CHRO Roundtables, an active member of the Leadership Series and Summit committees, Chair of the Awards committee, Secretary of the HRMAC Board of Directors in 2016-2017, Vice Chair of the HRMAC Board of Directors in 2017-2018, and Chair of the HRMAC Board of Directors in 2018-2019.